benedekfazekas/mranderson/README.md

 `lein inline-deps` task.
 It's handy when your project is built with [tools.build](https://clojure.org/guides/tools_build).

+The published artifact carries no Leiningen dependency - the `lein inline-deps` task and the `mranderson.plugin` middleware are an optional wrapper over the same engine, and `leiningen-core` is only a development dependency here.
+So adding `thomasa/mranderson` to a tools.deps build pulls in just the inlining engine (and `jarjar` for Java-class repackaging), not Leiningen.

 Add MrAnderson to a build alias in `deps.edn`:

 ```clojure